sensu-plugins/sensu-plugins-riak/README.md

  Only one of the four available flags will be used, where the precedence order is, -i,-I,-e,-E.

- If include or excluded is not manually specified, previous version filter is used.
+ If include or excluded is not manually specified, standard filtering is used.

+ If using a file, metrics are either space separated or newline separated.

 ```
 {